 - 4 cups fresh spinach leaves

-- 1/8th teaspoon sea salt + more to taste
+- 1/4 teaspoon sea salt

-- To the same skillet, add the onion and red bell pepper.
+- Heat olive oil in a large skillet over medium high heat.
+Add the onion and red bell pepper.
 Saute for 3-5 minutes or until onion begins to soften.
-Add the garlic and cook one more minute.
+Add the garlic, ginger, and curry paste and cook one more minute.

 - Serve over rice or other starch and top with a squeeze of fresh lime juice and chopped cilantro.

 - You can use substitute one (15 oz) can drained chickpeas for the tofu if you would like.